txt.lurk.org

 frequently prune this cache on the server.
 That however, has some

-also mean that you lose followers.
-Or, to be more precise, the
+time, this can this can also mean that you lose followers.
+Or, to be

-“followers” counter will be suddenly lower, since you likely already
+more precise, the “followers” counter will be suddenly lower, since

-lost those followers as the remote accounts will have stopped using
+you likely already lost those followers as the remote accounts will

-the fediverse a long time before we remove them.
-Having said that,
+have stopped using the fediverse a long time before we remove them.

-inactive for longer than a year, and we send you a warning before
+profile becomes inactive for longer than a year, and we send you a

 <p>The reason to discuss this is that, at the end of the day, it